Outgoing Student Mobility for Studies

 450

-TRAVEL GRANT AMOUNTS TO BE APPLIED IN LEARNING MOBILITY
+TRAVEL GRANT AMOUNTS TO BE APPLIED FOR STUDY MOBILITY

 In order to contribute to the travel costs of the students, the distance between the starting point of the mobility and the place where the activity takes place is determined using the distance calculator provided by the European Commission and the travel grant is calculated using the table below.
 The grant equivalent of the kilometers in the distance band calculator in the table below is the round-trip figure, which is not multiplied by two.